itsrheine/Lighthouse-2026-04-14_19-31-06/README.md

 Lighthouse explores the feeling of moving toward something distant and meaningful.

 There are no timers, no pressure, and no competition.
-The experience is built around a simple journey — driving forward, reaching a destination, and sitting with the moment that follows.
+The experience is built around a simple journey, driving forward, reaching a destination, and sitting with the moment that follows.

 The goal is not just to arrive, but to feel the act of arriving.